Autonomous Maintenance (AM): Meaning, Benefits, 7 Steps to Implement

-Autonomous maintenance is a strategy that allows operators and other non-maintenance employees to handle basic equipment maintenance tasks, such as cleaning, lubrication, and inspections.
+Autonomous maintenance (AM) is a maintenance methodology that enables operators to take charge of their equipment's basic upkeep, such as cleaning, inspection, and lubrication.

 Two principles guide autonomous maintenance: proper asset usage, which involves using machinery appropriately to prevent deterioration and unnecessary downtime, and adequate asset maintenance, which is keeping equipment in good functioning order and fixing and repairing assets.